kaiumallimon/uiu-aide/README.md

     - Communicates with the backend via REST or GraphQL APIs.

 - **Backend:**
-    - Node.js-based backend using Express.js.
+    - Python Django-based backend using Django REST Framework (DRF).
     - Integrates LangChain for agent execution and RAG processing.

 - **Database:**
-    - Supabase for user management and agent configurations.
+    - PostgreSQL for user management and agent configurations.
     - Vector database for document retrieval.

-By leveraging LangChain's modular components and integrating external services, the AIDE system provides a comprehensive and adaptive solution for digital education.
+By leveraging LangChain's modular components and integrating Django's robust backend capabilities, the AIDE system provides a comprehensive and adaptive solution for digital education.